Being in hospital can be a frightening experience for many children and their families. Frequent and long-term patients regularly…

 Perth Children’s Hospital Foundation is also extremely thrilled about the new entertainment precinct, Fun on Four at Perth Children’s Hospital, which continues the Foundation’s long history of funding innovative programs.
 Kids will be able to create positive memories at the hospital, outside of the clinical environment.

 Specialist areas include a large arts and craft area where children can create their own masterpieces, a music room complete with a range of instruments as well as music software and recording equipment.
-There is also a sensory room that incorporates a range of sights, sounds, textures and motions to relax, calm or energise children who cannot access mainstream activities.

 Other amenities include dedicated toddler and tween spaces, an outdoor play area, cinema and a fully stocked ‘book bunker’, where children can transport themselves to another world through stories.
-After arriving at the hospital, parents will be able to register for their scheduled outpatient appointment and then head to Fun on Four while they wait for a text message notifying them that it is time for their appointment.

 Our latest projects